armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-11-27.md

 date: 2022-12-19
 ---

-### Fixes
+## Fixes
-* Fixes issue in which clouddriver with postgresql would not allow agent to connect
+* Fixed issue in which Clouddriver with PostgreSQL would not allow Agent to connect.